NexPlayer/Android-SDK/advanced.md

 ### NexStatisticsMonitor.FileType Enum Reference

-An enumeration of the possible types of files being handled by NexPlayer™ during HLS, DASH or SS playback.
+An enumeration of the possible types of files being handled by NexPlayer during HLS, DASH or SS playback.

 These are possible values for the HTTP statistics parameter key, *FILE\_TYPE*.